Community Herbalism Course

 Registration will close on May 1st, 2024.
 If you have any questions or need further assistance, feel free to reach out to us at community@ambergraziano.com.
 We look forward to welcoming you to our Community Herbalism Course.

-• Participants will be required to purchase herbs for their herb of the month projects and one (12) pack of pint-sized mason jars for taking home garden herbs and custom herbal blends.
+• Participants will be required to purchase herbs for their herb of the month projects and jars/containers for all custom herbal blends.
+We recommend purchasing one pack of pint sized mason jars and one pack of ½ pint mason jars to start.

 There will be free online resources provided for each month’s content, in addition to a recommended reading list.